Strengths + Weaknesses

 - FX Blue LLP Advanced Trading Tools

 Outside of these features our IC Markets review found the forex broker doesn’t offer advanced research features such as new headlines and pattern-recognition tools.

 Weakness 3 – IC Markets Has No Joining Bonus

 IC Markets has no joining bonus unlike many other forex brokers.
 These range from matching deposits to Qantas frequent flyer points.
-While joining a forex broker just for a bonus is never recommended, it can help justify the transition from one forex broker to another.
+While joining a forex broker on any of the currency pairs or for joining may help choose a broker, other more fundamental factors should take priority.